 More specifically, we research into technologies that can:

-- Automatically simulate and visualize how digitally designed garments fit and look on the photorealistic avatars in terms of size, style and move,
+- Automatically simulate and visualize how digitally designed garments fit and look on the avatars in terms of size, style and move,

 - Extract fashion insights such as emerging trends using preference data from actual consumers and provide fashion recommendations to users.